 So, I took a look at my scientific toolkit.
 And I decided to use an unsupervised learning technique called the K-means clustering algorithm.

-This centroid-based algorithm is widely used in Machine Learning.
+This centroid-based algorithm is widely used in machine learning.
 It is used for grouping sets of unlabelled data points together based on a minimisation of the sum of the distances between the data points and their corresponding K clusters.

 Identifying the most efficient trip paths